 Focuses on improving the rider's effective use of the aids to influence the horse and on developing a secure position and balance.
 For those capable of riding on the flat and over two-foot jumps, while maintaining control of the horse.
-R. Bigelow, N. Eula, C. Law, M. Lynch Notes: 2 PE units.
+R. Bigelow, N. Eula, C. Law, M. Lynch, L. Peteros Instructor permission required.

+Notes: 2 PE units.
 Repeatable.
 Fee: \$850.

-PE-252 Introduction to Dressage Fall and Spring.
+PE-252 Introduction to Dressage

+Fall and Spring.